retaildevcrews/helium-java/README.md

 # Make sure you are in the root of the repo

+### TODO - we set AUTH_TYPE at setup - can leave for completeness if we want
 export AUTH_TYPE=CLI
 export KEYVAULT_NAME=$He_Name

 # This command takes about 3-5 minutes:

+### TODO - replace with fast run like F5 uses

 mvn clean package